 - Theorem 7.8: The sum of any two sides of a triangle is greater than the third side.

-The exercise 7.4 contains a total of 6 questions which are based on the above theorems only.
+Exercise 7.4 contains a total of 6 questions which are based on the above theorems only.
 So, before starting to solve the exercise questions firstly understand these theorems in depth.
 Also, try to write the answers in steps because the questions will be based on proving.
-The solution provided in PDF will also help students in writing the answers in a better way so that they could score high marks in annual exams.
+The solution provided in PDF will also help students in writing the answers in a better way so that they could score high marks in first term exams.